Dak0r/TextAdventureJS/README.md

 ```

 ## Game Database
-A Text Adventure Database (TADB) is JSON file which contains all information for a given game that runs on the TextAdventureJS Engine.
+A Text Adventure Database (TADB) is JSON file which describes games that can run in the TextAdventureJS Engine.
-It contains all Verbs, Locations and Objects and their relations to each other.

-A TADB-Json file can be validated using the provieded JSON schema: `textAdventureDatabase.schema.json`.
-The schema contains all important infos on how to write your own Game.
-It shows which JSON keys are required and what their value is used for.

-I recommend the VSCODE Addon JSON Schema Validator by tberman. \
-Not only does it validate the schema, as it also provides you   information from schema.
+`.tadb.json` files can be validated using the JSON schema in this repo: `textAdventureDatabase.schema.json`.
+The schema contains also includes descriptions for the properties.
+I recommend using the [JSON Schema Validator](https://marketplace.visualstudio.com/items?itemName=tberman.json-schema-validator) for this task.

 ## Concept
 Each game exists of `objects` which are either in the players inventory or in `locations`.
 The player can interact with object using `verbs`.